ibexa/documentation-developer/docs/api/rest_api_guide.md

 ### Installation

 No special preparations are necessary to use the REST API.
-As long as your [[= product_name_oss =]] is correctly configured, the REST API is available on your site using the URI `/api/ezp/v2/`.
-If you have installed [[= product_name_oss =]] in a subfolder, prepend the path with this subfolder: `http://example.com/sub/folder/ezpublish/api/ezp/v2/`.
+As long as your [[= product_name =]] is correctly configured, the REST API is available on your site using the URI `/api/ezp/v2/`.
+If you have installed [[= product_name =]] in a subfolder, prepend the path with this subfolder: `http://example.com/sub/folder/ezpublish/api/ezp/v2/`.

 !!! note